 Listen to your customers with empathy

-With the lockdown, consumer behaviours, habits and needs have completely changed.
+With the lockdown, consumer behaviours, habits, and needs have completely changed.
 So in order for your business to thrive - or even survive - the voice of the customer has never been more important.
-On the brightside, with the surge in online shopping and use of digital channels, there has never been so much insightful data available.
+On the bright side, with the surge in online shopping and the use of digital channels, there has never been so much insightful data available.
 A study from Pega estimates that CX leaders are investing in customer data platforms (53%) and real-time decision engines (45%) to take advantage of this.
 Beyond the data and analytics, follow these simple rules:

-Listen with empathy to really understand what your customers are going through and what this crisis means for them
+Listen with empathy to really understand what your customers are going through and what this crisis has meant for them

 Adapt and transform your organisation with purpose

-As you decipher the impacts of this pandemic on your organisation, make sure to put the customer's needs and the heart of your business strategy.
-This is a great chance to apply design thinking methods to come up with innovative ways to adapt and transform your business in order to drive customer experience, while being able to balance your costs.
-For example, some organisations are using customers’ shift to digital channels to improve their digital customer service by scaling their virtual contact centres, and deploying new automated self-services like chatbots and IVR (interactive voice response) solutions.
-Retail organisations understood that their customers were missing the “in-shop experience” and have quickly launched online personal assistant services or “virtual store experiences” to recreate the feeling customers have when browsing in store, and are even exploring “virtual squad shopper technology” that allows you to shop online with your friends.
+As you decipher the impacts of this pandemic on your organisation, make sure to put the customer's needs at the heart of your business strategy.
+This is a great chance to apply design thinking methods to come up with innovative ways to adapt and transform your business in order to drive customer experience while being able to balance your costs.
+For example, some organisations are using customers’ shift to digital channels to improve their digital customer service by scaling their virtual contact centres and deploying new automated self-services like chatbots and IVR (interactive voice response) solutions.
+Retail organisations understood that their customers were missing the “in-shop experience” and quickly launched online personal assistant services or “virtual store experiences” to recreate the feeling customers have when browsing in-store, and are even exploring “virtual squad shopper technology” that allows you to shop online with your friends.

 Follow Agile ways of working to deliver value with speed

-As consumer confidence slowly returns to a new normal, some organisations will find themselves in a better position to serve these customers than others.
+As consumer confidence slowly returns, some organisations will find themselves in a better position to serve these customers than others.
 A relentless focus on staying close to your customers and understanding how your organisation needs to evolve to continue to meet their needs will be a key differentiator to place yourself ahead of the curve.